markteehan/file-chunk-connectors/README.md

 ## Overview
 The Kafka Connect File Chunk Source & Sink connectors watch a directory for files and read the data as new files are written to the input directory.
 Once a file has been read, it will be placed into the configured ```finished.path``` directory.
 Each file is produced to a topic as a stream of messages after splitting the file into chunks of ```binary.chunk.size.bytes```.
 Messages are serialised as bytes: files can contain any content: text, logs, image, video, any binary encoding.
 The configured ```chunk size``` must be <= message.max.bytes for the Kafka cluster.

 The matching Sink connector consumes from the topic, using header metadata to reconstruct the file on a filesystem local to the Sink connector.
 The MD5 signature of the reconstructed target files must match the signature of the source file, otherwise an error is returned.
 The connectors should be paired to form a complete data pipeline.
-Multipartition/multitask operation is supported - the source and sink connectors can be configured with multiple tasks, and the topic can have multiple partitions.
-The Sink connector re-orders kafka messages when merging the file.
+Multipartition operation is supported (the Sink connector re-orders kafka messages when merging the file).
+These connectors do no support multi-task operations yet; they will automatically reduce the task count to 1 until a release where this is supported.

 Subdirectories at source are recreated at target.
 For example consider 100 source connectors sending binary files from a local directory called queued/`hostname`.
 The Sink connector reconstructs the files inside 100 subdirectories on the target machine, enabling subdirectory names (to multiple levels) to carry metadata.